hypergraphql/hypergraphql/README.md

 Note that:
 1) query fields (here: *people* and *cities*) are not mapped to URIs, but are nevertheless associated with some named graph;
-2) object types, at least those that are output types of the query fields (here *Person* and *City*), must be associated with the URI, but not with the named graphs, as they will always be associated with the same endpoint as the preceding field;
+2) object types, at least those that serve as output types of the query fields (here *Person* and *City*), must be associated with URIs, but not with the named graphs, as they will always be associated with the endpoint of the field;
 3) each field of every object type must be associated with a URI and a named graph;
 4) each named graph must be assoicated with a SPARQL endpoint;
 5) each SPARQL endpoint must be accompanied by the authentication details.
 Whenever these are superfluous, they are asserted as empty strings.